Eyelid Lumps, Bumps, Cysts, Styes and Cancers

 Large cyst of Moll: These represent blockage of the sweat glands.
 These can enlarge to interfere with function of the eyelid and become quite unsightly

 Large cyst of Moll: Surgery for their removal is effective and often done under local anaesthetic.
+It is important that they be seen by an oculoplastic specialist as some cystic skin cancers can present similarly.
+Removal for histological analysis is recommended if a benign diagnosis is in doubt.

 Some benign cysts enlarge to become a functional and cosmetic problem